noahburrell0/noahburrell0/README.md

 ## 👨‍🦱 About Me
 I co-founded [Frontenac Technology Services](https://frontenac.tech/) [![Github][1.2]][3] which aims to help organizations establish and manage their infrastructure.

-With a formal education in computer networking, a homelab to try new things in, and years of professional experience in System Administration and DevOps/GitOps, I have a well rounded IT background and a strong passion learning new things.
+With a formal education in computer networking, a homelab to try new things in, and years of professional experience in System Administration and DevOps/GitOps, I have a well rounded IT background and a strong passion for learning new things.

 My hobbies include:
 - 💾 Hoarding data in my homelab.